Daniel (Elton John song): Wilson Phillips version

 "Daniel" was covered on the 1991 tribute album Two Rooms: Celebrating the Songs of Elton John & Bernie Taupin by American female vocal group Wilson Phillips.
 Although never released as an official single, the track garnered strong airplay on adult contemporary radio stations, and as a result peaked at number seven on both the US Adult Contemporary and Canadian RPM Adult Contemporary charts.
 The track also peaked within the top forty of the Canada RPM Top Singles chart.
+The song is also the B-Side for "Give It Up".

 Critical reception

 Their cover of "Daniel" received a negative review by Evan Cater of AllMusic, saying that the group "makes a chipper dentist's office ballad" out of the cover.